RomainEconomics/hugo-blog/content/posts/kubernetes-setup/index.md

 This post covers my go-to setup for working with Kubernetes from the command line.
 It’s a lightweight stack that helps me manage multiple clusters and namespaces efficiently, and debug faster using CLI tools.

+Note that this setup is tailored for Linux and Ubuntu, but the tools can be adapted for other Linux distributions or macOS.

 ## Must-Have

 ### `kubectl`